Skip to main content

 To accurately assess the complex relationship between cortisol and thyroid function, a standard TSH test alone is insufficient.
 A more comprehensive panel of biomarkers is necessary to reveal the subtle dysfunctions that can arise from this interplay.
 Understanding these specific markers allows for a more precise and personalized approach to restoring hormonal balance and overall wellness.

-The primary goal of this expanded testing is to move beyond a simple assessment of production and instead evaluate the entire hormonal cascade, from pituitary signaling to peripheral tissue conversion and adrenal function.
+The primary goal of this expanded testing is to move beyond a simple assessment of thyroid hormone production and instead evaluate the entire hormonal cascade, from pituitary signaling to peripheral tissue conversion and adrenal function.
 This systems-based approach provides a much clearer picture of where communication breakdowns are occurring.

 Key Biomarkers for Assessing the Cortisol-Thyroid Axis